 What is a ‘Wind Rating’?

-It’s a rating, which is assigned by your council to a certain area based on the geographic region, shielding, topography and terrain.
+It’s a rating, which is assigned by your council to a certain area based on the geographic region, shielding, topography, and terrain.
 Some areas in the country or even your state will experience different levels of winds- some only a small breeze and others cyclones.
 For example, buying a shed for locations North of Bundaberg Queensland or a high wind area the shed will require a cyclone kit.

-Why do I need to Check My Areas Wind Rating?
+Why do I Need to Check My Areas Wind Rating?

 Garden sheds can become very dangerous buildings during a windy storm or a cyclone.
 Even more so than your home at times.

-Due to their lightweight, foundation, structure and material, if they are not built specifically endure the wind levels in your area then they can be a danger to you.
-These buildings can be ripped apart in storms if the wrong one has been installed and the pieces can cause damage to its surroundings and even cause death.
+Due to their lightweight, foundation, structure, and material, if they are not built specifically to endure the wind levels in your area then they can be a danger to you.
+These buildings can be ripped apart in storms if the wrong one has been installed and the pieces can cause damage to their surroundings and even cause death.
 So it is vital you do your research and purchase the correct shed for your area so you can avoid any of the above.

-Australia and New Zealand both unique in their weather because they can be experience a vast amount of different climatic conditions in many different parts of the country on the same day.
-There are states and or local areas which experience high temperatures or seasonal flooding, some which experience snow and others heavy rain.
+Australia and New Zealand both unique in their weather because they can experience a vast amount of different climatic conditions in many different parts of the country on the same day.
+There are states and or local areas that experience high temperatures or seasonal flooding, some of which experience snow and other heavy rain.
 But what concerns us most in the Shed industry are those areas that experience high winds or cyclones.

-By checking the rating of your area and buying a shed which is designed and engineered to withstand heavy winds, you are not only ensuring the lifetime of your shed but also protecting yourself, family and others in your area.
+By checking the rating of your area and buying a shed that is designed and engineered to withstand heavy winds, you are not only ensuring the lifetime of your shed but also protecting yourself, your family, and others in your area.

 The wind rating of your area is determined by your